linkerd/website/linkerd.io/content/2/tasks/distributed-tracing.md

 +++
-title = "Distributed tracing with Linkerd" description = "Use Linkerd to help instrument your application wiht distributed tracing."
+title = "Distributed tracing with Linkerd" description = "Use Linkerd to help instrument your application with distributed tracing."
 +++

 Using distributed tracing in practice can be complex.
 In this guide, we've